 The London Cornish Association was officially founded in 1898.
 Its origins go back to a dinner in 1886 which had been organised by a group of Helston men living in London to celebrate the expected election of Mr Walter Molesworth St Aubyn to Parliament.
 St Aubyn unfortunately lost the election, but not wishing to spoil the arrangements they decided to go ahead with the dinner anyway.
 It was such a success that it became an annual event – a tradition which has continued until today.
 After several years a Cornish Club was formed and, in 1898, this became the London Cornish Association with Mr HW Williams as its first Chairman.
 The LCA Dinner, held in March, remains one of the highlights of the Association’s calendar of events.

 The annual Trelawny Lecture, another key event on the social programme started in 1987.
 The lectures provide members with an opportunity to hear talks on a variety of Cornish topics.

 The Association holds its social events in central London.
-These include two Family History Conferences each year and an Ecumenical Service.
-There are also lunches at Central Hall Westminster several times a year, giving Cornish folk a chance to meet for a meal and chat.
+These include two Family History Conferences each year.
+There are also lunches several times a year, giving Cornish folk a chance to meet for a meal and chat.